Koh Tao Scuba Diving Best Aussie Divers PADI

 Have your equipment serviced and maintained regularly.

 They include checking your scuba diving equipment prior to a dive.
-This includes checking for proper operation and look for signs of wear and damage.
+This includes checking for proper operation and looking for signs of wear and damage.
 PADI highlights you should not dive with any equipment that is not in good working order.

 Account for all divers (a physical, individual response should be received from every diver before entering/after exiting.

-This reduces the risk of accidentally leaving divers behind on a dive site.
+Having proper accounting procedures in place at the dive site, be it role calls, signed dive rosters, head counts, or tag systems, reduces the risk of accidentally leaving divers behind on a dive site.

 Avoid overhead environments unless properly trained and equipped.